How to Do a Release¶

 semantic versioning, the type of release can be read off

 from the version number used.
 Version numbers should follow the scheme

 MAJOR.MINOR.PATCH.
 There are three kinds of possible releases:

-once a month.
+These releases are regularly scheduled and will optimally happen approximately once a month.
 These releases should contain only fixes for bugs discovered in earlier releases and should not contain new features or API changes.
 Bugfix releases should increment the

 PATCHversion number.
 Bugfix releases should not be generated by merging from the

 3.2.2is a bugfix release.

 These releases happen when new features are deemed ready to be merged into the